yazdipour/TelegramToTRMNL/README.md

 ![photo](photo.jpeg)

 > [!WARNING]
-> This project was originally created for the [TRMNL Book Reader Hackathon](https://usetrmnl.com/blog/hackathon-book-readers) but has evolved into a general-purpose content display bot.
+> This project was originally created for the [TRMNL Book Reader Hackathon](https://usetrmnl.com/blog/hackathon-book-readers-winners) but has evolved into a general-purpose content display bot.
 It is not intended for production use and may contain bugs or incomplete features.
 Use at your own risk.

-> [!NOTE]
-> This project works great with [the new high refresh rate TRMNL displays](https://x.com/useTRMNL/status/1946001923850547700).
-If you have one, please try it out and share your feedback!

 ## Features